 Students in the Stanford Graduate School of Education pursue Master's degrees in the programs listed below.
 These programs are commonly referred to with the abbreviations noted in parentheses.

 The Graduate School of Education is authorized to recommend candidates who complete STEP for the California Preliminary Single Subject and Preliminary Multiple Subjects Teaching Credentials.
 For more information about STEP, please see https://ed.stanford.edu/step.

 All master's programs (except the Joint Degree with the Graduate School of Business and the Joint Degree with the Stanford Law School) accept coterminal students.
 Coterminal master's students fulfill the same Graduate School of Education program requirements as other master's students, but there are additional University unit and residency requirements for the coterminal degree.
 Coterminal students should refer to the Stanford Bulletin for complete policy information governing their degree status and requirements.

 Coterminal students who have completed graduate course work at Stanford in previous quarters and received approval to count those units toward the Master's degree in Education may be approved to take a reduced course load but may not drop below 8 units during Autumn, Winter and Spring quarters.
-While undergraduates are allowed to enroll in up to 20 units and coterminal students are allowed to enroll in up to 24 units by University standards, Master's programs in the School of Education limit the number of units in which a student may enroll to no more than 18.
-Coterminal students who wish to enroll in less units than required by their programs or more than 18 units during a given quarter should submit a petition to the Master's Programs Officer by the preliminary study list deadline.
+While undergraduates are allowed to enroll in up to 20 units and coterminal students are allowed to enroll in up to 24 units by University standards, Master's programs in the Graduate School of Education limit the number of units in which a student may enroll to no more than 18.
+Coterminal students who wish to enroll in less units than required by their programs or more than 18 units during a given quarter should submit a petition to the Associate Director of Degree Programs by the preliminary study list deadline.
 Students in the coterminal graduate student group will be charged additional tuition for each unit above 18 units, if approved.

 Students are admitted to a specific program, but occasionally students may wish to change their program.
 Transfer into a new program is subject to the approval of the new program.
 Fulfillment of the new program's requirements may result in delay of degree completion beyond the typical three or four quarters.